 “In our first year with NutriStudents K-12, I had money left in the budget at the end of the year,” she said.
 “I don’t think I ever had that happen before.
-My budget surplus the following year was about $90,000.
+My budget surplus the following year was even more!
 With the surplus, I bought two new milk coolers and did maintenance that wasn't originally budgeted.
 Just the cost savings alone makes NutriStudents K-12 worth it.”

 Of course, she and her staff also love the time savings from the automated Food Production Reports, menu planning and easy-to-prepare menus.
 And when needed, NutriStudents K-12 responsive customer service resolves any questions or concerns promptly.

 *Shelly Miller became such a fan of NutriStudents K-12 in the four years she used the system that she chose to come work for us.
 She is now Director of Client Relations for NutriStudents K-12.
 Staples-Motley Schools has found that NutriStudents K-12 helped Shelly's replacement assimilate more easily into the role of director.